Using the GitLab-Gitaly chart

 init.image.tag initContainer image tag

-init.containerSecurityContext initContainer container specific securityContext
+init.containerSecurityContext initContainer specific securityContext

 internal.names[] - default Ordered names of StatefulSet storages